black77dragon/DragonShield/DragonShield/docs/Parsing_documents/zkb_parser_mapping.md

 # ZKB Depot Statement Parser: Data Mapping

-This document outlines the mapping logic for parsing the ZKB "Depotauszug" CSV export and importing its data into the Dragon Shield database schema (v4.14).
+This document outlines the mapping logic for parsing the ZKB "Depotauszug" CSV export and importing its data into the Dragon Shield database schema (v4.26).

+> **Note:** Update this mapping whenever the Dragon Shield database schema changes to keep the version and field references in sync.

 ---